karttur/geoimagine/_posts/2018/2018-11-18-blog-climate-graph.markdown

 </plotdbtsclimate>
 ```

-By default time series decomposition uses a spline functions for smoothing and removing the seasonal signal, as described in [another](../glob-seasonal/) post.
-The default size of the smoothing filter (kernel) equals then number of annual observations (i.e. 12 for monthly data), but can be set to any multiple of that number (with the parameter _yearfac_).
+By default time series decomposition uses a spline functions for smoothing and removing the seasonal signal, as described in [another](../blog-seasonal/) post.
+The default size of the smoothing filter (kernel) equals the number of annual observations (i.e. 12 for monthly data), but can be set to any multiple of that number (with the parameter _yearfac_).
 Alternatively the smoothing can be done with a filter kernel (by setting the boolean parameter _naive_ to _True_), commonly referred to as naive decomposition.

 The figure below shows 4 single plots, all showing the smoothed time series (tendency).
 The top row shows the spline smoothed tendencies and the bottom row the naive tendencies.
 The left plots have been smoothed with a kernel representing a single (1) annual cycle, whereas the right plots have been smoothed using a kernel spanning 2 years.
 Note that the y-axis range differs between the plots.